CNSGenomics/impute-pipe/README.md

  4. A plaintext list of palindromic SNPs, for exclusion using PLINK.

 The main objective of these QC checks is to determine issues that may arise in the following strand alignment step.
 For example: data that has previously been aligned to the reference will not require any allelic flipping, and using the wrong strand file to align data will result in poor concordance with the reference dataset.
 Both of these issues can be identified by viewing the allele frequency plots, and examining the strand summary file.

+If the output meets your expectations, proceed to execute

+    ./filter_pre.sh

+to create a filtered dataset for imputation (filtered on identified palindromic SNPs, and  missingness per individual, missingness per marker, Hardy-Weinberg equilibrium and minor allele frequency, as set in `parameters.sh`).

+* * *

 ### 4. Align the **target** to the **reference** data